-Authors must follow the style guidelines below in their manuscripts to be submitted to Beykent University Journal of Social Sciences.
-Manuscripts which have not been written in accordance with the said guidelines may not be reviewed, or may be excluded from review in any step of the review process.
+Authors must follow the style guidelines below in their manuscripts to be submitted to Istanbul Beykent University Journal of Social Sciences.
+Manuscripts which have not been written in accordance with the said guidelines may not be reviewed or may be excluded from review in any step of the review process.

-At submission, the "Copyright Agreement" and the "Title Page" containing the information relating to the authors and the study should be prepared and uploaded separately from the manuscript file.
+During the manuscript submission process, a "Copyright Agreement “ and a ”Title Page " containing information about the authors and the study must be prepared and uploaded to the system separately from the manuscript file.

 Notes for the Title:

-• Name of the manuscript should be written in both Turkish and English.
+• The title of the manuscript should be provided in both Turkish and English.

-• Title of the manuscript should be no more than 20 words.
+• The title of the manuscript should not exceed 20 words.

-• Font size of the Turkish and English titles should be 14.
+• The Turkish and English titles should be formatted in 14-point font.

-• The Turkish title should be on the first page of the manuscript, before the abstract, and justified.
+• The Turkish title should be placed on the first page of the manuscript, before the Abstract, and justified on both sides.

-• The English title should be on the first page of the manuscript, right after the Turkish title, and also justified.
-Titles should be single-spaced and a 6-point blank line should be inserted before and after the title.
-Initial letters in the Turkish and English titles should be capitalized.
+• The English title should be provided on the first page of the manuscript, immediately after the Turkish title, and justified on both sides.
+Titles should be single-spaced, with 6 pt spacing before and after.
+The first letter of each word in both the Turkish and English titles should be capitalized.

 • The number of keywords should be no less than 3 and no more than 5.